In your own store, you are always faced with tax challenges - especially when it comes to foreign trade and VAT.

 Business-to-Customer: If you sell to private customers (B2C) in another EU country, you have to pay VAT.
 In this case, the German VAT rate applies in part and that of the country in which your customer is located in part.

 Business-to-Business: In B2B business within and outside the EU, cross-border deliveries to businesses are tax-free in the country of origin, while the buyer must pay VAT in the country of destination.
 For sales outside the EU, there is an obligation to prove that the goods were exported to a country outside the EU.

-Reading tip: Learn 7 tips to increase your average order value even on regular days.
+Reading tip: Learn 13 ways to increase your average order value even on regular days.

 Shopify merchant challenges related to VAT

 These different regulations cause worry lines on the foreheads of Shopify merchants from time to time.
 This is because the store system has two special features if you also want to offer your products outside of Germany and sell them to business customers at the net price.

 We now know: when selling to customers inside and outside the EU, the basic rule is that you do not have to charge these customers VAT and therefore do not have to pay VAT to the tax office.
 However, if you have created all prices including VAT as a total price in your store, you may wonder why, for example, the price at the checkout for US customers has not changed despite the elimination of VAT.
 Because in this case, Shopify only shows the tax portion as 0% or 0€ and does not deduct the VAT from the cart value.